How to size your Rx Jump Rope

 Speed Metal Uncoated Cable - NOT RECOMMENDED FOR BEGINNERS.
 Recommended for advanced jumpers who can already turn 75+ unbroken double unders or are working on triple unders.

-Available only on EVO G1, G2 & EVO GO Speed Rope.
+Available only on EVO G2, GO & FRE Speed Rope.
 Aircraft grade cable without coating which is our lightest cable offering.
 Most comparable to traditional speed cables (comparable to Hyper).
 The uncoated wire provides a reduction in drag and cuts through the air with more ease.

 Rx Jump Ropes use a progressive and scalable cable weight method which nurtures learning jump rope skills including double unders.
 We believe in the athlete using the RIGHT cable weight to encourage skill development over time, rather than offering ONE lightweight cable that forces the athlete to “keep up”, resulting in bad technique habits.